 Indian Grinding Rock State Historic Park is located in the Sierra Nevada foothills 12 miles east of Jackson, CA. The park is nestled in a little valley 2,400 feet above sea level with open meadows and large valley oaks that once provided the Native Americans of this area with an ample supply of acorns.
 The park was created in 1968 and preserves a great outcropping of marbleized limestone with some 1,185 mortar holes -- the largest collection of bedrock mortars in North America.
 The Chaw'se Regional Indian Museum, featuring a variety of exhibits and an outstanding collection of Sierra Nevada Indian artifacts, is on site as well as a reconstructed Miwok village complete with a ceremonial roundhouse.
 Phone (209) 296-7488 for more information.

 Two campsites are accessible (#7 and #13), including parking and routes.
-An accessible route from site #7 connects to the restroom.
+An accessible route from site #7 connects to the combination restroom/shower building.
 An accessible water station is nearby site #13.
-At the restrooms, the restroom toilet permits front transfers and is generally accessible.
-Showers are usable but assistance may be required with reach to controls.
-Accessible parking is available at the restrooms.
+The combo building is accessible and includes dedicated accessible parking.

 The North Trail ‘out-and-back’ accessible that is 0.62 miles each way.
 The accessible segment begins at the main parking area near the amphitheater and ends at a seating area located near the junction of the North Trail and the Loop Trail.
 The accessible segment includes a trestle bridge crossing over Else Creek, views of the Historic Farmhouse, and a hike through a mixed hardwood forest.
 The surface is compacted soil.
 The trail is generally flat at less than 5% slopes with intermittent sections between 5% to 11%.
 Accessible parking is located at the parking area.